How to write a payment schedule for large trade jobs

 A structured payment schedule typically involves an initial deposit, stage payments, and a final payment upon completion.

-- Deposit: Collecting a deposit between 10-25% of the total project cost before starting helps cover initial expenses like materials.
+- Deposit: Collecting a deposit between 10% and 25% of the total project cost before starting helps cover initial expenses like materials.
+This percentage varies depending on the project scope and the upfront costs you anticipate.

 Milestones ensure both parties agree on project progression points.
 Example milestones include: